 As reading for pleasure is so important to us at Harvills Hawthorn, we have recently invested in our school library.
 New titles, which appeal to all ages, have been purchased so that we can grow our pupils' love for reading.
 Each class visits the library regular so that the pupils can change their books once they have read them.
 In addition, pupils use the library as a quiet place to concentrate on the books they are reading.
-During lunchtimes, our Year 6 librarians run a book club.
-This provides further opportunities for our pupils to spend time reading for pleasure.
+During lunchtimes, our Year 6 reading ambassadors run a book club.
+This provides further opportunities for our pupils to spend time reading for pleasure and listening to stories being read.